-Rotary Donations in Kind is a volunteer-based recycling facility used to collect and redistribute goods, principally donated by companies, hospitals and educational institutions.
+Rotary Donations in Kind West Footcray is a volunteer-based recycling facility , part of Rotary’s Donations in Kind Network, a project of Rotary Australia World Community Service, (RAWCS.)
+DIK collects and redistributes goods, principally donated by companies, hospitals and educational institutions.
 The goods it distributes are destined for developing countries and to disadvantaged individuals in the local community.
 They are distributed through Rotary club projects and the wider NGO network.

 All staff in the Store are volunteers, both Rotarians and others.
 They donate their time to help Rotary clubs with their international service and local community projects.

 The annual cost of operations is $150,000+, mainly for rent and warehouse overhead.
 While this expense is a significant sum, it represents just 1.6% of turnover.
 The majority of support comes from Rotary clubs with a small contribution from other charitable organisations who use the store.

 DIK increasingly relies on donor organisations that provide the goods to become partners and to contribute some of the funds that they are saving in disposal costs, (e.g. transport and waste charges,) towards transportation costs.